ARTIST’S BIO - Carrie Mohn

 Original paintings can be purchased framed or unframed through this page (below) or in person at our studio.
 We also use the services of local gilcee printer Margaret of Copper Harbor for signed, numbered prints.
 Please allow six weeks for delivery, but we will keep in communication.

-All of the paintings featured below are available as unlimited art prints on paper or canvas, matted, and framed using visualization tools and printing/shipping services at Fine Art America.
+All of the oil paintings featured are available as unlimited art prints on paper or canvas, matted, and framed using visualization tools and printing/shipping services at Fine Art America.